 Technology enthusiasts often perceive visual design as UX design.
 However, many fail to understand that visual element or UI design is an outcome of the strategies adopted under UX design stage.
 Visual design is the implementation of tested scientific reasoning – a significant stage in the UX strategy.
 The success and efficacy of visual design is largely dependent on UX design.

-UX strategy involves planning and working towards user goals and successful implementation of businesses strategies.
+UX strategy involves planning and working towards user goals and successful implementation of business strategies.
 These objectives are achieved by defining user experience ahead of the design phase.
-UX strategy is vital as it assists design and development teams on various aspects of product lifecycle and work flows.
+UX strategy is vital as it assists design and development teams on various aspects of product lifecycle and workflows.
 This eases the hurdles in communication and prevents wastage of time and effort resulting in a cohesive product building process.

 An ideal UX strategy will include the following: